 We maintain a list of specialists that we choose to refer to based on insurance plan and experience with their office.
-If you do not wish to see one of these people you will need to provide us with the contact information for this person.
+Unfortunatly we do not know them and may need you to assist us if all the providers we are familiar with are out of network with your plan.

 Why do I get multiple calls for results?

 To provide you the fastest response on your results, we will call you as soon as each result is reviewed.
 However, results are returned to the office at different times, so you may get a separate call after each result is reviewed.
 The best way to reduce the numbers of calls is to sign up for the Patient Portal.